williamszk/rust-study/a_distributed_engine/readme.md

 ## To-do:

+- [ ] Try making the manager send an array to one worker asking the worker to double the values inside.
+This is one little step.
 - [ ] Experiment with those notes: https://github.com/LukeMathWalker/ndarray-koans
 - [ ] With more time take a look at this package: https://docs.rs/ndarray/latest/ndarray/
+- [ ] Study the book and see if anything will help build the project.
 - [ ] These also seems to be a good material to explore: https://www.lpalmieri.com/posts/2019-02-23-scientific-computing-a-rust-adventure-part-0-vectors/
 - [ ] There is this package called linfa: https://github.com/rust-ml/linfa;